travm/ZMI/README.md

 ## Getting Started

-Simply include zmi.js in your project and include the following form elements in your page.
+Simply include zmi.js in your project and include the corresponding form elements in your page based on whether you are calculating data for a child or an adult.

 ## Dependencies